Good landing page design is CRUCIAL to the success of a charity. A business is likely to only be as successful as their website.

 Want to be different and put it elsewhere?
 Don’t.
 There are things people have become accustomed to finding in a certain place on a page and a donation button, in this example, is instinctively expected to be found there.
 This makes it the safe and obvious choice.

 In addition to this, having an attention-grabbing donation button will decrease the time it takes a user to find it (even if they didn’t intend on spotting it).
 With this in mind, bigger is better!
 A large button and font have the most conversion success, combined with a bright colour.
 In fact, Network For Good had a 30% increase in donations when they changed their donation button from grey to red!

 You may or may not have noticed, but people tend to be on their phones a lot these days.
 This is why designing for ‘Mobile First‘ (or responsive design as it can be known) is now often the first thing any business, never-mind charity, hoping to be successful will address.

 As the name suggests, ‘Mobile First’ means that the design of the site must start from the mobile view end and the restrictions that come with it, before expanding the site’s features when moving over to the desktop/tablet version.
-Mobile internet usage surpassed desktop usage in 2017 according to Statista will continue to rise past 2019.
+Mobile internet usage surpassed desktop usage in 2017 according to Statista and continues to rise.

 A charity that’s a good example of mobile first design is Crisis, whose work you can see below.
 Crisis is the national charity for homeless people, who we’ve helped gain traffic and in turn donation increases!
 Find out how we did it here.